agherzan/yubikey-full-disk-encryption/README.md

 Example hashed *challenge*: `8fa0acf6233b92d2d48a30a315cd213748d48f28eaa63d7590509392316b3016`

  The *YubiKey* *response* is a *HMAC-SHA1* 40 byte length string created from your provided *challenge* and secret key stored inside token.
-It will be concatenated with the *challenge* and used as your *LUKS* encrypted volume password for a total length of 104 (64+40) bytes.
+It will be concatenated with the *challenge* and used as your *LUKS* encrypted volume passphrase for a total length of 104 (64+40) bytes.

 Example response: `bd438575f4e8df965c80363f8aa6fe1debbe9ea9`

-Example LUKS password: `8d969eef6ecad3c29a3a629280e686cf0c3f5d5a86aff3ca12020c923adc6c92bd438575f4e8df965c80363f8aa6fe1debbe9ea9`
+Example LUKS passphrase: `8d969eef6ecad3c29a3a629280e686cf0c3f5d5a86aff3ca12020c923adc6c92bd438575f4e8df965c80363f8aa6fe1debbe9ea9`

-This strong password cannot be broken by brute force.
-To recreate it one would need both your password (something you know) and your *YubiKey* (something you have) which means it works like 2FA.
+This strong passphrase cannot be broken by brute force.
+To recreate it one would need both your passphrase (something you know) and your *YubiKey* (something you have) which means it works like 2FA.

 Keep in mind that the above doesn't protect you from physical tampering like *evil maid attack* and from *malware* running after you unlock and boot your system.
 Use security tools designed to prevent those attacks.